Skip to Content

 • They are strong and stubborn.
 Due to their strength and stubbornness, they can be very problematic for some owners, especially old people.

-• They require so much attention and supervisor.
+• They require so much attention and supervision.
 This is not an ideal dog for busy people because they always want to spend time with you.

 • They are hard to enclose.
 With the Gator Pitbull, you will need at least six feet high fence for your compound in order to prevent them from climbing over.